definancy/java-definancy-sdk/docs/ContractAmount.md

 # ContractAmount

 Pairing of a specific contract with a precise amount value.
-Used throughout the API to specify payment amounts for particular contracts in payment estimates, acceptance, and transaction records.
+Used in **API responses** to provide complete amount information including both display value and raw precision data.

 ## Properties